 Rabies – Annual Vaccination (Triannual in Some Cases)

-Rabies vaccinations are required by law, and we give out a one year vaccination due to some county restrictions in Texas.
+Since Texas law requires your cat stay up to date on the Rabies vaccination, we recommend this vaccine every year.
 A three-year Rabies vaccination is available, but keep in mind that Texas law requires that the first Rabies vaccination is a one-year, and check your county laws to make sure that they don’t require a one-year.

 FVRCP – Annual or Triannual Vaccination